vid/SenseBase/README.md

 Global configuration and services used by libraries are via the GLOBAL.config and svc objects.
 Tests can use this to provide mocks.

+## Instance scripts

+Create a configuration variable called localJS pointing to a local script which will be included on every page.
+To enable livereload on a development instance, use `:35729/livereload.js`.

 ## Services

 SenseBase uses standalone services for annotations, retrieving searches, and other functions.